 Ingredients and Substitutions

-- ONION: I’m convinced you can’t get that authentic kugel flavor without the onions…the onion gives it a savory flavor that’s unique to kugel recipes.
+- Onion: I’m convinced you can’t get that authentic kugel flavor without the onions…the onion gives it a savory flavor that’s unique to kugel recipes.

-- OLIVE OIL: I lightened this up by only using 1/4 cup of oil, and it still tastes great.
+- Olive oil: I lightened this up by only using ¼ cup of oil, and it still tastes great.

-- SPICES: salt, pepper, paprika.
+- Spices: salt, pepper, paprika.
 I love the rich golden hue that paprika provides, along with great taste.

 How to make kugel